sKvps/FPAPI/README.md

 ## License

-FreeBSD License
+FreeBSD License.
 See LICENSE for more information.